RafayGhafoor/Subscene-Subtitle-Grabber/README.md

 # Subtitles Downloader:
-This program makes your **Subtitles Search and Download** easier by automating the process.
+This program makes your subtitles **Search and Download** easier by automating the process.

 # Status:

-- Alpha Release.
+- Beta Release.

 # Preview: